iaincollins/icarus/README.md

 As the game itself is not supported by the developers on Mac or Linux I do not plan to aim for feature parity on these platforms.

-## Development (cross platform)
+## Development mode (cross platform)

-You can run ICARUS Terminal in development mode, without buiding a native binary.

-All you need installed is Node.js installed.
+You can run ICARUS Terminal in development mode without building a native binary, all you need installed is Node.js.

 * `npm install`
 * `npm run dev`

 You can access the UI via http://localhost:3300

-Note: You may also need to create a `.env` file with a `LOG_DIR` entry so it can find your game data - see `.env-example`.
+Note: You may also need to create a `.env` file with a `LOG_DIR` entry so it can find your game data, see `.env-example`.

 ## Contributing / Feedback